lehenbauer/pilights/README.md

 Pilights requires tclspi, a Tcl interface to the Serial Peripheral Interface Bus on the Raspberry Pi from https://github.com/lehenbauer/tclspi

+It also requires tcl.gd, a Tcl interface to the GD graphics drawing library from FlightAware at https://github.com/flightaware/tcl.gd

+Follow README.Debian

 ```sh
 autoconf
 ./configure --with-tcl=/usr/lib/tcl8.6